 "Meanwhile, four boats from the Spanish cruiser ALFONSO XII arrived, to be followed soon by two from the Ward Line steamer CITY OF WASHINGTON.
 The two boats lowered first from the CITY OF WASHINGTON were found to be riddled with flying debris from the MAINE and unfit for use.
 Captain Sigsbee was the last man to leave his vessel and left in his own gig."

 "I have no theories as to the cause of the explosion.
 I cannot form any.
 I, with others, had heard the Havana harbor was full of torpedoes [Editor's Note: Torpedo was then a synonym for mine], but the officers whose duty it was to examine into that reported that they found no signs of any.
 Personally, I do not believe that the Spanish had anything to do with the disaster.
 Time may tell.
 I hope so.
 We were in a delicate position on the MAINE, so far as taking any precautions was concerned.
 We were friends in a friendly, or alleged friendly port and could not fire upon or challenge the approach of any boat boarding us unless convinced that her intention was hostile.
 I wish to heaven I could forget it.
 I have been in two wrecks and have had my share.
 But the reverberations of that sullen, yet resonant roar, as if the bottom of the sea was groaning in torture, will haunt me from many days, and in the reflection of that pillar of flame comes to me even when I close my eyes."

 Memorial Hall Error

 John is not listed on the killed in action panel in the front of Memorial Hall; the two others lost in the explosion of Maine are so listed.
-He (and the other two Naval Academy alumni) are listed on the USS Maine Memorial in Arlington National Cemetery as the senior officers lost on the attack.
+He (and the other two Naval Academy alumni) are listed on the USS Maine Memorial in Arlington National Cemetery as the senior officers lost in the explosion.